Give us a call!

 What are the advantages of Power over Ethernet?

-With Power over Ethernet, you no longer need to run two cables to each device, and less cables makes for a cleaner, simpler system.
-You also do not need to plan for a power outlet near each device or pay costs associated with installing power.
-An IT professional can install PoE devices into an existing Ethernet network or run new wiring, but non-PoE devices may need to be installed by a licensed electrician, if they require new power cables and sockets to be installed in the area.
+With Power over Ethernet, you no longer need to run two cables to each device.
+Fewer cables makes for a cleaner, simpler system.
+You also do not need a power outlet near each device nor to pay costs associated with installing power.
+An IT professional can install PoE devices into an existing Ethernet network or run new wiring, but you may need a licensed electrician to install non-PoE devices, if they require new power cables and sockets in the area.
+This overall makes for a safer facility by minimizing open points of connection, especially in industrial settings with dust and/or moisture in the air.

 Another advantage of PoE is that it can be connected to an uninterruptible power supply (UPS) in a remote server rack.
-If your data collection process is mission critical, then it is crucial that your devices have a constant supply of power, even if regular electrical service is interrupted.
+If your data collection process is mission-critical, then it is crucial that your devices have a constant supply of power, even through an interruption in regular electrical service.
 This is easier and more cost effective with a PoE infrastructure.
 Instead of needing to put a physical UPS at each terminal location, you can instead use a single, larger UPS to power the PoE switch.
 As long as the power sourcing equipment (in most cases, a PoE switch with 4-24 devices attached) is powered, then all of the remote PoE devices will remain powered as well.

 How does Power over Ethernet work?